questionlp/stats.wwdt.me_v3/README.md

 Refer to [INSTALLING.md](INSTALLING.md) for information on how to set up an instance of this web application that can be served through Apache 2.x.

+## Known Issues

+The following are known issues that either impact the functionality with the application or extraneous `NOTICE` or `WARNING` messages generated due to portions of the code or dependant packages haven't been fully ported to PHP 7.x.

+- Special characters, including any accented characters, aren't rendered as part of converting string data from the database and running them through `htmlentities()`
+- Uses deprecated or unmaintained packages, including `MDB2` and `silex`

 ## Contributing

 This project contains legacy code and new contributions generally will